vkoves/carpe/CONTRIBUTING.md

 	- Signing in
 	- Loading the dashboard
 	- Viewing another user's schedule
-- **High** - Core functionality has is impaired (partially not working) or non-core functionality on Carpe is not working at all.
+- **High** - Core functionality is impaired (partially not working) or non-core functionality on Carpe is not working at all.
 - **Medium** - Non-core functionality is impaired or core functionality has a usability issue (such as a cosmetic/UX issue or being difficult to understand).
 - **Low** - Non-core functionality has a usability issue.